-In consultation with our named executive officers, Mr. Lewis established individual goals for each of our other named executive officers at the beginning of 2021 that (i) were specific to each named executive officer's area of responsibility and (ii) were intended to support our corporate objectives for 2021.
+In consultation with our NEOs, Mr. Lewis established individual goals for each of our other NEOs at the beginning of 2023 that (i) were specific to each NEO's area of responsibility and (ii) were intended to support our corporate objectives for 2023.
 These individual goals were then recommended to and approved by our Compensation Committee.
 At the time these goals were established, the Compensation Committee believed they were challenging but attainable, and attainment was uncertain.
-The individual goals for each named executive officer, other than Mr. Lewis, for 2021 included the following: